Rishaan2202/VikramSat_Electrical-Power-Sub-System/JOURNAL.md

 # July 31, 2025, Day-19!
 It is a very hard and rigid work for me to build the EPS of VikramSATv0.
 I worked many hours for the completion of this project under the given time for the submission of Undercity, but I failed to do so.
-I am very dissapointed to say that I was not able to complete the EPS and now it is 31st of July.
-I am very sorry for that.
+I am very dissapointed to say that I was not able to complete the EPS and now it is 31st of July (Last date for the submission of project).Heyyy, why is this becoming sad?
+Don't you know that another program is gonna come?
 Here are the images of the work done today:-
 <br>
 <br>
 <img width="915" height="456" alt="image" src="https://github.com/user-attachments/assets/532b3cd7-1a01-4153-ba81-0e27fede6bd8" />